-For the Group as a whole, at € 105.5 million, earnings before interest, before other financial result and before income tax, but after income from participations (EBIT) were outside of the expected corridor.
-At 4.2%, the EBIT margin was below the expected range and the prior-year EBIT margin (8.3%).
+For the Group as a whole, at € 210.5 million, earnings before interest, before other financial result and before income tax, but after income from participations (EBIT) was within the expected corridor.
+At 8.4%, the EBIT margin was within the expected range and above the prior-year EBIT margin (8.3%).

 The growth of revenue and the disproportionately low increase in external services relative to revenue lay a good foundation for the growth of EBIT.
-Other income, which was favorably influenced by the sale of companies, had a positive impact.
-Development was negatively impacted by higher impairment losses compared to the prior year on goodwill, intangible assets and property, plant and equipment along with an increase in other expenses.
+Positive factors included consistent cost management with respect to other expenses, as well as other income that was positively influenced by the sale of entities.
+Growth was hampered by a year-on-year increase in the impairment of goodwill and intangible assets.
 This also takes into account the effect from the fleet management business, which we are planning to develop in the future with a strategic partner.
-Excluding the extraordinary effect in Brazil, EBIT development was within the expected corridor.